 Around the middle of each month we post a quick roundup of some recent academic publications and news about homeschooling, offered for your interest.
 These are typically university research papers, and they may have a positive, negative, or neutral outlook on home education — and if they don’t seem appealing, just scroll on by.
 The title links generally point to the full text of each publication, which is often a pdf file.
-(Facebook readers should click to the attached blog post to find these links live.)
 The abstracts are quoted in full when possible, without editing.
 We have six items this month — the third one is by well-known homeschool advocate Kerry McDonald.

 (1) Homeschooling in Turkey (Focus Group Interviewing Method) — E.D.
 Kılıç & Ö. Önen (2012)